theofficialcopypaste/Multiboot-Tips/README.md

 * To prevent both operating systems conflicted with modified SSDT.
 * To ensure device working properly on multiple OS.

+> **Note**: Without `If _OSI ("Darwin")` implementation, Windows will boot as usual.
+However, certain device will not function properly such as mouse, keyboar and USB's Webcam.

 ![Without](https://user-images.githubusercontent.com/72515939/202378334-31785783-1eeb-4bc1-82e8-03ccb90e4a6c.png)
 ![With](https://user-images.githubusercontent.com/72515939/202378529-b787b94e-2744-4a81-9bba-3b1ac78d93fa.png)